jshthornton/buoy.js/README.md

 ===

 buoy.js is a small utility script which helps the developer quickly vertically align an element to a container.
+Global and AMD are both supported.

 ## Demos
 http://codepen.io/Jshthornton/pen/aAdCH

+## Dependencies
+* jQuery

 ## Usage
 ```